cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 ### How Vouchers Work:

-- The dApp backend creates a voucher during its execution on the Cartesi Machine.
+- The dApp backend creates a voucher while executing the Cartesi Machine.

 - The voucher specifies the action, such as a token swap, and is sent to the blockchain.

-- The [`Application`](../api/json-rpc/application.md) contract validates and executes the voucher using the [`_executeVoucher()`](../api/json-rpc/application.md/#executevoucher) function.
+- The [`CartesiDApp`](../api/json-rpc/application.md) contract validates and executes the voucher using the [`executeVoucher()`](../api/json-rpc/application.md/#executevoucher) function.

 - The result is recorded on the base layer through claims submitted by a consensus contract.